Let’s look at swing trading and day trading, the differences between them, and which style of trading is a better fit for you.

 Swing traders place trades each day, or a few trades per week or month, but don’t necessarily close their positions each night.
 Their trades last from a day to a week or even months, depending on the time frame used for the trade setup.

 Swing trading can be done in stocks, ETFs, forex, futures, or options.

 Swing traders can be very active, trading multiple positions and thus opening and closing different trades throughout the week, or they may focus on only a couple of assets, having an entry or exit signal only once or twice every couple of weeks.

 Some swing traders open and close trades during the day, actively watching for trade triggers to enter and exit.
 Other swing traders, like myself, look through charts after the market closes and place trades when the market is closed.
 The orders are executed the next day if the market moves to the order price.
-See the free Stock Swing Trading Mini-Course for how this style of swing trading works.
-This approach requires little screen time.

 Capital requirements for swing trading: With swing trading, you can start with about $500 for forex, I would recommend starting with at least $5,000 for swing trading stocks (if you don’t pay commissions, you can start with less), and for futures I recommend $15,000 or more (much less if you trade the less liquid micro contracts).

 Potential swing trading returns: The profit potential for swing trading is high.
 Trades are taken regularly which means profits can be compounded weekly and monthly in many cases, and sometimes even daily (for very active swing traders).
 Return potential is typically a little lower than day trading, since day traders can capture more profits with more trades.
 BUT, that only applies to smaller accounts.
 As accounts get larger (into the hundreds of thousands and up), swing trading can become more profitable than day trading since it is easier to deploy large amounts of capital on longer time frames.

 Swing Trader or Day Trader?
 Some additional considerations